datacenter/AryaLogger/README.rst

 The most common problem seen when running AryaLogger is that the AryaLogger server starts, remote logging is setup on the APIC but then no data is seen ever being transferred to the server.
-This can be caused by many things but the most common is a firewall running on the host that the AryaLogger server is running on.
+This can be caused by many things but the most common is that a security exception has not been accepted for the http certificate.
+This can be resolved by connecting to the AryaLogger https address from your browser and accepting the security exception for the server certificate.
+The second most common issue is that there is a firewall running on the host that the AryaLogger server is running on.
 We have even seen hosts with multiple firewalls running when the end user had no idea.

 The simplest form of troubleshooting involves going into the same browser tab that the APIC is connected to with and opening the developer tools in